edalorzo/fundamental-programming/README.rst

 Defensive Programming
 ---------------------

-First, I recommend that everyone reads Chapter 8 of the book `Code Complete`_, under Defensive Programming:
+A good place to start is in Chapter 8 of the book `Code Complete`_, under Defensive Programming:

   In school you might have heard the expression, "Garbage in, garbage out."
 That expression is essentially software development's version of caveat emptor: let the user beware.